fulcrumresearch/quibbler/README.md

 ### MCP Mode

-1. Your agent calls the `review_code` tool with user instructions and proposed changes
+1. Your agent makes code changes, then calls the `review_code` tool with user instructions and a summary of changes made
 2. Quibbler maintains a persistent review agent per project that:
-   - Reviews the proposed changes against user intent
+   - Reviews the completed changes against user intent
-   - Uses Read tool to check existing patterns in your codebase
+   - Uses Read tool to examine the actual changed files and existing patterns in your codebase
    - Validates claims and checks for hallucinations
-   - Ensures proper testing and verification steps
+   - Verifies proper testing and verification steps were included
 3. Quibbler returns feedback or approval synchronously
-4. Your agent proceeds only after addressing concerns
+4. Your agent addresses any issues found in the review

 ### Hook Mode